HudsonSchumaker/Octopus/README.md

 # Octopus
-Sure, here's a brief description for your project:
+A brief description for your project:

 ---